-One Community is committed to a 100% consensus trained team moving onto the property to phase in consensus over the first few months (see this page for phase-in details).
-Decision making through consensus is, in our opinion, no small task and something we desire to share as part of our open source contribution to world change demonstrating people exercising conscious and conscientious living for The Highest Good of All Concerned.
-Because of this, we have a unique and growth-focused consensus model created by One Community consultants Dr. Connie Stomper and Jack Reed, author of The Next Evolution, that combines learning the techniques of consensus with demonstrating one’s ability to hold the consciousness to work the techniques successfully.
+One Community is committed to a 100% consensus-trained team moving onto the property to phase in consensus over the first few months (see this page for phase-in details).
+Decision making through consensus is, in our opinion, no small task and something we desire to share as part of our open source contribution to world change that demonstrates people exercising conscious and conscientious living for The Highest Good of All.
+In support of this, we use the consensus model that was created by One Community consultants Dr. Connie Stomper and Jack Reed, author of The Next Evolution.
+It is a unique and growth-focused training that combines learning the techniques of consensus with demonstrating one’s ability to hold the consciousness to work the techniques successfully.

 The first phase in accomplishing these goals begins with an introduction to the foundations of how to conduct consensus meetings.
 From there the class participants move on to facilitated exercises in team building, communication skills and listening skills, feedback skills, and consensus specific leadership skills.
 During the second phase, under the guidance of the class facilitators, two full days are devoted to class participants undertaking the task and challenge of ranking who the class participants consider among themselves to be the most ready to participate in One Community’s consensus decisions.